GSA/fpki-guides/pages/fpki_piv-i_faq.md

 The PIV-I Card logical data model is the same as the PIV Card logical data model.
 PIV-I Card logical credentials support a variety of authentication mechanisms and contain multiple data objects for the purpose of verifying the cardholder's identity at graduated assurance levels.
 Some of the data objects that are optional for PIV have been made mandatory for PIV-I.

->**Standards and Technical Details:**

->The [What are the Mandatory Data Model Elements for a PIV-I Card](#what-are-the-mandatory-data-model-elements-for-a-piv-i-card-1) FAQ lists mandatory PIV-I data objects.

 [[Return to Table of Contents]](#table-of-contents)